wishhyt/reconstruction-alignment/README.md

 - [x] Release BAGEL training code.
 - [x] Release Harmon training code.
 - [x] Add ComfyUI guide.
-- [ ] Release Show-o and OpenUni training code.
+- [x] Release Show-o and OpenUni training code.
 - [ ] Further scale-up BAGEL training.
-- [ ] Add support for new UMM architectures like Show-o2.
+- [ ] Add support for new UMM architectures like Janus-Pro (TODO) and Show-o2.

 ## License
 The majority of RecA is licensed under the [Apache License](LICENSE), however portions of the project are available under their own license terms: BAGEL and Show-o are licensed under Apache, Harmon and OpenUni are licensed under S-Lab license; If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than Apache, CC-BY-NC, MIT, or CC0.